If you’ve just received a bank deposit with the description “Canada Fed,” then you might be interested in knowing what it means.

 Furthermore, other federal government deposits such as Canada RIT and Canada Pro can add up to building your long-term financial security.

 Now you can take the next step of confirming your eligibility and claiming all your entitlement benefits.

 All the best!

-This means you will have to include the CWB deposit while filing your taxes, excluding CCB and GST/HST deposit.
+This means you will have to include the CWB deposit while filing your taxes, excluding CCB and GST/HST deposits.

-What is Canada Fed Deposit in My Bank Account?
+What is Canada Fed Deposit in My Bank Account 2022?

 This is because you meet the qualifications of either the Canada Child Benefit (CCB), Goods and Services Tax (GST)/Harmonized Sales Tax (HST), Canada Workers Benefit (CWB) or both.

 So the deposit is administered by the CRA as a tax refund or credit of your previous tax return.